AdamWhittingham/vim-config/README.md

 1. Running in [Kitty](https://sw.kovidgoyal.net/kitty/) with a [NerdFont](https://www.nerdfonts.com/) because we deserve pretty things in the terminal.
 2. [Ripgrep](https://github.com/BurntSushi/ripgrep) makes a lot of searches so much faster
+3. [fd](https://github.com/sharkdp/fd) Similarly, `fd` is a replacement to find which makes file listing much faster

 # Key Mappings
 For the canonical list, see [keymaps.lua](./lua/config/keymaps.lua)

 The `<leader>` key is **Space**

 ## File & buffer navigation
 | Key                        | Function                                                                                |
 | -------------------------- | --------------------------------------------------------------------------------------- |
 | `<leader> .`               | Show the currently open buffers so you can switch between them                          |